prasanna-desaraju/Tip-Calculator/README.md

 # Tip-Calculator
-Building a Tip Calculator app using JavaFX components.It calculates the tip for the entered amount.
+Building a Tip Calculator app using JavaFX components to calculate the tip for the entered amount.